How your computer could be at risk

-Antivirus software will check your computer for viruses and alerts you of any it recognises.
-It's important to keep this software up to date, as new viruses are being created all the time.
+Antivirus software checks your computer for viruses and alerts you about those it recognises.
+It's important to keep this software up-to-date, as new viruses are being created all the time.

 Use strong passwords

 Many websites use passwords to protect your identity.
-If passwords get into the wrong hands or are easy to guess, your personal details will be easily accessible.
+If your passwords are easy to guess, someone else could work out what they are.
 Using strong passwords is especially important when you're spending money online.
 Good passwords should:

-- be a mixture of lower and upper case letters, numbers and other keyboard characters
+- include lower and upper case letters, numbers and other keyboard characters

-- changed regularly - every three months is a good guide
+- change regularly - every three months is a good guide

-- not be the same on all the sites you use
+- not be the same on all the websites you use

 Log off and collect print-outs

 If you’re accessing a site where you have provided personal details or a password, always log off and close your browser window when you've finished.
-This is especially important if you are using a shared computer – for example, in an internet café or a library.
+This is especially important if you are using a shared computer, for example, in an internet café or library.

-Make sure you collect anything you print out from the printer, or your personal details might fall into the wrong hands.
+Make sure you collect anything you print from the printer or your personal details might fall into the wrong hands.

 Monitoring your family's use of the internet

 A scam is an illegal scheme that tries to trick you out of your money.
-Online scams use the internet and email to do this.
+Online scams use the internet and email.